Connecticut Arts & Culture

 Heaven gained one heck of a marvelous person!
 Our community has lost one of its champions.

-Wibo was a friend, a colleague and a co-host of the City Views broadcast.
+Wibo was a friend, a colleague and a co-host of the CT Views broadcast.
 His contribution to our show was immeasurable and his friendship was a bright spot to our lives.
 He will be truly missed by the City Views family and by the Torrington community.

 Our condolences to the family of Wibo Boles.
 He was truly the spark that kept the home fires blazing.